joshua-nugent/search-tb/README.md

 # search-tb
-Code for analysis of TB outcomes age 5+ in SEARCH
+Code for analysis of TB outcomes age 5+ in SEARCH: Details at https://arxiv.org/abs/2208.09508